elmerdotdev/e-0923-react-jotai-exercise/README.md

    - hobbiesAtom (array of strings)

 6. Create a component called `Users.tsx`
 7. Import and display the four atoms in your component.
-You can output them in separate span or div tags
+You can output them in separate span or div tags.
+Use `.map` for the hobbies since it's an array
 8. Create a form with a two input fields (one for firstname and one for lastname) and a submit button
 9. Clicking on the submit button will update the *firstname* atom and *lastname* atom
 10. When you are done, push your changes to `dev` branch, create a PR from `dev` to `master` and merge